Exploring a World of Possibilities with Your Girls

 A guest speaker with global perspective can open your girls’ eyes to a whole new world.
 Is there someone in your network who grew up abroad?
 Ask if they’ll speak to your troop about the culture they were raised in and what it was like coming to the U.S. Or consider inviting a returned Peace Corps volunteer to speak about the country in which they served, the leadership skills they developed, and what they learned from their time abroad.

-And nothing beats a firsthand connection: check out the WAGGGS Penpal Forum where your troop can find international pen pals and exchange ideas on leadership and how they’ll make the world a better place.
+And nothing beats a firsthand connection: help your girls find international pen pals to exchange ideas on leadership and how they'll make the world a better place.
+Browse the WAGGGS member organizations and check individual country web sites to research their pen pal programs.

 Learn about issues that impact girls around the world